-- Code = The letter ISO code that identifies the language.
-For example, 'ja' for Japan - Name = The name of the language for reference in the keyed name.
+- o Code = The letter ISO code that identifies the language.
+For example, 'ja' for Japan - o Name = The name of the language for reference in the keyed name.
 For example, Japanese - Suffix = The identifier for differentiation of one language from another in a multi-lingual property.
-For example, 'ja' for Japanese - Collation = This property is used to set custom sorting rules for each language column at the database level.
-A null value for collation should simply mean that there is no custom collation for that column. - 4.
-Save, Unlock, and Close.
+For example, '\ja' for Japanese - Collation = This property is used to set custom sorting rules for each language column at the database level.
+A null value for collation should simply means that there is no custom collation for that column. - Direction = The direction that the language is read in.
+For example, if the language is English, you would select "ltr" from the dropdown list.